 - Another 5 types of HPV (types 31, 33, 45, 52 and 58) – causes cancer of cervix, anus, vulva/vagina, penis, or throat.

-All people ages 9 to 45 can get this vaccine to protect against the deadly diseases.
+All the people ages between 9 to 45 can get this vaccine to protect against the deadly diseases.
 It’s recommended that children get their vaccines at the age of 11 or 12.
 The one side effect that this vaccine has is temporary pain and redness where you get the shot.

 HPV Vaccine Price / Cost in India